albar965/littlenavmap-manual/en/APPROACHES.md

 ### General {#procedures-general}

-Departure and arrival procedures will be used when flying an airliner but also smaller aircraft have to use at least approach procedures at their destination when flying IFR.
+Departure and arrival procedures will be used when flying an airliner but also smaller aircraft have to use at least an approach procedure at their destination when flying IFR.
 Flight simulator stock data provides only approaches and transitions.
 SIDs and STARs are not available.
 These can be added by navdata updates.

 An airline flight containing all variations can use the following procedures or segments: